orbitdb/field-manual/05_Customizing_OrbitDB/01_Definitions.md

 It is setup when you create a database and stored in the Manifest of the database.
-(That thing, that the mulithash in the middle of your orbitdb address refers to)
+(The multihash `zdpuAmQhKvDytoSn6NapRYZYTAWgqQpbJBfPLmUiSRBYgN7ah`in is refering to the Manifest file.`/orbitdb/zdpuAmQhKvDytoSn6NapRYZYTAWgqQpbJBfPLmUiSRBYgN7ah/example`)

 Anyone, who supports this type of access controller, can follow the rules of the access controller.

-But this also means, you cannot modify your access controller and it's options after you created the database.
+But this also means, that you cannot change the type of your Access Controller, without changing the Manifest file and thus the OrbitDB Address.

 **Next: [Choosing a data structure](02_Choosing_a_data_structure.md)**